 How much does Draft2Digital cost?

 There's no up-front cost to use our service.
-Our fee at most sales channels is approximately 10% of the retail price (it's technically 15% of the net royalties).
+Our fee at most sales channels is approximately 10% of the retail price.
 View our pricing page for more information.

 How will Draft2Digital pay me?

 After you've created an account, you'll be able to choose a payment method:

 - By check (we'll need a mailing address)